SteveHodge/assistantdm/readme.txt

 ---=== IN PROGRESS ===---
-* DONE Output legend images
-* DONE Webpage: zoom to 100% button
-* DONE Webserver: propogate roll messages
 * IN WORK UI for messages etc
 * IN WORK Webserver/webpage/java: DM request roll function
 * Webserver/java: subscriber list
 * Webserver: message history
 * Webpage: move token with mouse function
 * Webpage: alert on map function
 *
+* BUG: Spells tab save does not add extensions
+* BUG: Spells tab character save does not save domains *
 * BUG: Some feats not applied when manually added (e.g. "Weapon Focus (Gore)" on Triceratops
 * Monster library needs to check for dupes and confirm replacement.